awsdocs/aws-opsworks-user-guide/doc_source/opscm-chef-dashboard.md

 ![\[Chef Automate dashboard\]](http://docs.aws.amazon.com/opsworks/latest/userguide/images/opscm_chefdashhome.png)

 **Note**
-For information about how to change the password that you use to sign in to the Chef Automate dashboard, see \.
+For information about how to change the password that you use to sign in to the Chef Automate dashboard, see [Reset Chef Automate Dashboard Credentials](opscm-resetchefcreds.md)\.